pablofrommars/Blazor.IntersectionObserver/README.md

 @code {
 	void OnIntersectionChanged((string? targetName, double ratio) args)
 	{
-		// Your code executes when your target elements cross the thresholds }
+		// Your code executes when your target elements cross the thresholds on scroll }
 }
 ```